 There are different types of receptors, which produce a specific type of response.
 They are broadly classified into the following types:

-G-protein-coupled receptors activate G protein when the ligand binds to the receptor.
-G protein in return activates an effector protein to generate a second messenger inside the cell as shown in the figure beside.
-Examples include epinephrine, glucagon, and insulin.
+G-protein-coupled receptors activate a G protein when the ligand binds to the receptor.
+The G protein, in return, activates an effector protein to generate a second messenger inside the cell as shown in the image to the right.
+Examples include epinephrine, glucagon and insulin.

-Receptors with an intrinsic enzymatic activity are receptors which are activated when a specific ligand binds to it.
+Receptors with an intrinsic enzymatic activity are those which are activated when a specific ligand binds to them.
 For example, tyrosine-kinase receptors have catalytic ability to phosphorylate other proteins.
 They gain their catalytic activity when a ligand binds to them.
 Janus kinase (JAK) is a family of tyrosine-kinase.

-Ion channel linked protein receptors are linked to channel proteins on the surface of cell membrane.
+Ion channel linked protein receptors as their name suggests, are linked to channel proteins on the surface of the cell membrane.
 When a ligand binds to the receptor, it causes a conformational change in the structure of the channel protein.
 This opens the gate of the channel protein and allows ions to diffuse in or out of the cell.